syncfusion-content/xamarin-docs/Xamarin/SfChart/tooltip.md

 ## Customizing appearance

 You can customize the tooltip label.
-For customizing, you need to add an instance of ChartTooltipBehavior to the ChartBehaviors collection property of SfChart.
-Following properties are used to customize the tooltip label which are available in ChartTooltipBehavior.
+For customizing, you need to add an instance of `ChartTooltipBehavior` to the `ChartBehaviors` collection property of SfChart.
+Following properties are used to customize the tooltip label which are available in `ChartTooltipBehavior`.

 * `BorderColor` – used to change the label border color
 * `BorderWidth` – used to change the label border width